gitfilts/Mozilla-Blocker/README.md

-# Mozilla-Blocker - The Great Filters to Block All Mozilla Spying
+# Mozilla Blocker - The Great Filters to Block All Mozilla Spying
 #### The Great Blocklists to prevent all Mozilla spying and data collecting efforts on their users.
 Available on [Github](https://github.com/privacyfilters/Mozilla-Blocker) and [Codeberg](https://codeberg.org/privacyfilters/Mozilla-Blocker).

 # Useful only with Systemwide Ad-blockers, DNS Sinkholes and host blocking.